Yellow-billed shrike

 The yellow-billed shrike (Corvinella corvina) is a large passerine bird in the shrike family.
-It is sometimes known as the long-tailed shrike, but this is to be discouraged, since it invites confusion with the long-tailed shrike, Lanius schach, of tropical southern Asia.
+It is sometimes known as the long-tailed shrike, but this invites confusion with the long-tailed shrike, Lanius schach, of tropical southern Asia.
+It is the only species placed in the genus Corvinella.
 The yellow-billed shrike is a common resident breeding bird in tropical Africa from Senegal eastwards to Uganda and locally in westernmost Kenya.
 It frequents forest and other habitats with trees.